lankydan/lankydanblog-jamstack/content/blog/2022/general/deep-work/index.md

 ## Rule #4 Drain the Shallows

+Similar to life being full of distractions, there is also a good chance that significant amounts of your time are spent on tasks that don't require much thought or focus.
+These are low value tasks that need to be done, but if scattered throughout the day provide constant distractions preventing you from sitting down and really focusing on a singular piece of work.

+This chapter advises you to consider how much time you spend on these sort of tasks and when you do them.

+> "Quantify the Depth of Every Activity" (page 228)

+Once you know what tasks deliver the most value, prioritising the order you complete them and put your energy into becomes clearer.

+That being said, sometimes these "low value" tasks might be urgent or unblock others, so figuring out the ranking between tasks isn't always cut and dry.
+This book is written from the perspective of a professor (since that is the author's profession), which doesn't always transfer over cleanly to working professionals.
+For example, as a Software Engineer, I have to review my team's code, while some reviews might seem low value to me, not reviewing them negatively impacts my team.

+> "Schedule Every Minute of Your Day" (page 221)

+I do believe there is a benefit in scheduling more of your time.
+By consciously deciding what you want to do beforehand gives you a target to aim for with the time you spend, more precisely focusing your energy.

+You might find that in your "unstructured" time you don't get so much done because you're constantly trying to determine _what_ to do next.
+With your mind constantly flicking from one thought to another and stopping you from giving any of these thoughts any real attention.

+I solve my problem of reviewing code mentioned a moment ago by blocking off time to do them.
+Even if some of them are "low value", grouping them together and giving direction to my time improves the overall quality of the reviews I give.
+Even if there is a context switch between each review, staying in the mindset of "I'm doing reviews" is extremely beneficial.

+Now, I'm not saying do it from every minute of your day.
+However, being more aware how you spend your time can be enlightening.

+> "Do More Work When You Send or Reply to E-mails" (page 248)

+I've been putting more effort in providing well-written emails, including enough information and next-steps or outcomes needs from the recipients increasing the likelihood they reply with precise emails themselves.

+If I wrote emails missing information, they might have to contact me again to ask for more context.
+If I wrote emails not specifying the outcome I want, the feedback I'd receive might be undirected and not deep enough in the desired areas.
+Both of these lead to each side investing more energy into reaching the original outcome of the email.

+> "What is the project represented by this message, and what is the most efficient (in terms of messages generated) process for bringing this project too a successful conclusion?" (page 249)

+The content in a "good" email will always vary, but the point above should give you a strong foundation to work from.

 ## "why" from the book

 - "The ability to quickly master hard things."
 (29)